mathewgomas-alfred/mathewgomas.io/tutorials/clipping_masks_and_alpha_inheritance.rst

     :width: 800

 The fact that alpha inheritance can use the composited transparency from a combination of layers means that you can have a layer with the erase-blending mode in between, and have that affect the area that the layer above is clipped to.
-Above, the image of the right is exactly the same as the left, except with the erase-layer hidden.
+Above, the lower image is exactly the same as the upper one, except with the erase-layer hidden.
 Filters can also affect the alpha inheritance:

 .. image:: /images/en/clipping-masks/Tut_clip_blur.gif
     :alt: filter layers and alpha inheritance